Acting for Film, TV and the Theatre Diploma Program

 For a more in-depth break-down of the admissions steps, please visit the Requirements page.

-The tuition fees for the Acting for Film, TV and the Theatre program are listed below.
+These are the tuition fees for the next intake to the Acting for Film, TV and the Theatre program.

 $6407 per term